TurtleEngr/gitproj/doc/user-doc/config.md

 /usr/share/doc/git-proj/VERSION

 git proj clone will compare ver in PROJ/.gitproj to /usr/share/doc/git-proj/VERSION.
-If the major or minor numbers of the checked out project are greater than the installed version there could be problems.
-If the installed version is greater, this should not be a problem, because gitproj tried to be backward compatible.
+If the checked-out project's major or minor numbers are greater than the installed version, there could be problems.
+It should not be a problem if the installed version is greater because gitproj tries to be backward compatible.
 And it might try to upgrade the project.

 A warning message will be output if there are differences.